cloudfakers/zuul/README.md

 Prerequisites
 -------------

+In order to build Zuul, you will need to install the following libraries:

-The IRC bot is implemented using the [Circus](https://github.com/nacx/circus) framework.
+* **circus** - The IRC bot is implemented using the [Circus](https://github.com/nacx/circus) framework.
 You can download and install it followign the instructions in its README.

-It also uses [WiringPi](http://wiringpi.com/download-and-install/).
+* **wiringPi** - It uses [WiringPi](http://wiringpi.com/download-and-install/) to control the Raspberry Pi GPIO pins.
 You can also download and install it following the instructions on its site.
+* **mpg123** - Used to decode the audio file (mp3) that is played when the door is opened.
+* **ao** - Used to actually play the decoded audio file.

 Compiling
 ---------

-To compile and install Zuul, you can simply run:
+Once all the requirements are installed on the system, you can compile and install Zuul as follows:

     cmake .
     make